Hive shipwreck: Heritage listing

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 As a prison-ship, Hive demonstrates a high degree of technical innovation and design modernisation, and is therefore of State significance.
 The extant remains exhibit a "new" design of prison implemented in 1817 and abandoned shortly after.
 Hive is unique in that it is thought to be the only known convict ship wrecked on the mainland whilst carrying convicts and is the only example of this type and style of colonial prison-ship technology.
 The only two other convict transport losses were wrecked in Tasmania, and both of these were constructed of the previous traditional (reinstated) design.
 Neither of the Tasmanian vessels are intact enough to provide any real information regarding their construction and fit-out.

 The place has a strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

-The shipwreck Hive has state level of social significance as demonstrated by the close connection between the Wreck Bay Aboriginal community and the Hive wreck event.
+The shipwreck Hive has state level of social significance.
 The long-held and strong association with the cultural aspects of the Hive is evidenced by the importance that the Wreck Bay Aboriginal Community places on both the shipwreck and survivor camp on an ongoing basis.
 The Hive shipwreck features heavily in their stories, and is part of that Community's living history.
-This has been demonstrated through our discussions and meetings with the community and its leaders.
 This connection with the Wreck Bay Community is further recognised by the people of NSW generally, and the maritime archaeology/ history community specifically, as evidenced by the considerable interest in the discovery and management of the shipwreck from both electronic and print media within NSW and interstate.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.